rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 ##### Execute

 The execute permission for a file allows you to run that file from the command line.
-In order to run any command (`chown`, `ls`, `rm`, and so on), you have to have execute permission for the file representing that command.
+To run any command (`chown`, `ls`, `rm`, and so on), you have to have execute permission for the file representing that command.
 If you try to run a command and get a `permission denied` error, you don’t have execute permission.